Abdel Khalek Sarwat Pasha: Sarwat-Chamberlain negotiations

 In July 1927, Sarwat found himself unexpectedly negotiating with the British.
 Following the resolution of the Army crisis, Sarwat was politically in a stronger position and the British Foreign office wanted to take this opportunity to negotiate a treaty with a moderate Egyptian Government, which would safeguard British interests.

 The opportunity arose when Prime Minister Sarwat accompanied the King on his official visit to Britain in July 1927.
 The events unfolding upon and after Sarwat arrival in London reveal the different views held by the British Secretary of State and the British High Commissioner regarding the timing of initiating such negotiations.
 While the High Commissioner, Lord Lloyd believed that there should be a waiting period until such negotiations could begin and it up the Government of Egypt to make the request.
 Nevertheless, the Secretary of State, Sir Austen Chamberlain moved immediately to benefit from the stronger Sarwat cabinet and did so without coordination with Lloyd.
-“I had had also the definite assurance of the Secretary of State that if at any time negotiations should appear to be possible, they would be conducted in Egypt not in London” Also, the negotiations where not planned or prepared in advance.
+“I had had also the definite assurance of the Secretary of State that if at any time negotiations should appear to be possible, they would be conducted in Egypt not in London” Also, the negotiations were not planned or prepared in advance.
 “In spite of the Secretary of State's clearly recorded intention not to negotiate with Sarwat Pasha “during this visit”, the historical fact is that negotiations were begun the very next day, and two days afterwards-July 15-a detailed treaty was actually in draft.
 On July 18 Sarwat Pasha called again at the Foreign Office and communicated a draft treaty which he on his side had drafted”.

 The unplanned overture of the Secretary of State initiated a sequence of events.
 In his first meeting with Sarwat on 12 July, Chamberlain clarified British interests in Egypt and hoped that an agreement was possible that would safeguard both Britain and Egypt's interests.
 The lack of agreement, explained Chamberlain, would inevitably result in an eventual crisis that Britain would have to resolve by force.
 He then insisted that Sarwat, to the latter's surprise, present him a draft treaty to normalize the relations between the two countries.
 Sarwat presented his draft treaty on 18 July 1927, which included concessions to Egyptian National aspirations.
 Sarwat later justified his concessions: “I was, despite that, taking into consideration what went into the minds of the British in terms of suspicions and unease, which may have prevented the full realization of these [Egyptian national] demands...Hence I saw that I would not have served Egyptian interests if I only presented a narrative about the National demands”.
 This marked the beginning of long and arduous negotiations, during which an event with major consequences happened.